 Tornado devastates Texas Panhandle town, killing 3 and injuring dozens

-PERRYTON, Texas (AP) — A tornado ripped through the Texas Panhandle town of Perryton on Thursday, killing three people, injuring dozens more and causing widespread damage as another in a series of fierce storms carved its way through Southern states.
+PERRYTON, Texas (AP) — A tornado tore through the Texas Panhandle town of Perryton, killing three people, injuring dozens more and causing widespread damage as another series of fierce storms carved its way through Southern states.

-The National Weather Service in Amarillo confirmed that a tornado hit the area Thursday afternoon.
-But there was no immediate word on its size or wind speeds, meteorologist Luigi Meccariello said.
-“There are still reports of ongoing rescues,” he said.
+The National Weather Service in Amarillo confirmed that a tornado hit the area shortly after 5 p.m.
+Thursday.
+Local officials said Thursday night that two people were missing.

-Perryton Fire Chief Paul Dutcher told reporters that three people were killed in the storm.

-First responders from surrounding areas and from Oklahoma descended on the town, which is home to more than 8,000 people and about 115 miles (185 kilometers) northeast of Amarillo, just south of the Oklahoma line.
+First responders from surrounding towns and cities and from neighboring Oklahoma descended on the town, which is home to more than 8,000 people and about 115 miles (185 kilometers) northeast of Amarillo, just south of the Oklahoma line.

+Mobile homes were ripped apart and pickup trucks with shattered windshield were slammed against mounds of rubble in residential areas.

+Perryton’s downtown also was walloped.
+About two blocks of businesses were heavily damaged, including an office supply store, a floral shop and a hair salon along the town’s Main Street.
+A minivan was shoved into the outer wall of a theater.

 Storm chaser Brian Emfinger told Fox Weather that he watched the twister move through a mobile home park, mangling trailers and uprooting trees.

 “I had seen the tornado do some pretty serious destruction to the industrial part of town,” he said.
-“Unfortunately, just west of there, there is just mobile home, after mobile home, after mobile home that is completely destroyed.
-There is significant damage.”
+“Unfortunately, just west of there, there is just mobile home, after mobile home, after mobile home that is completely destroyed.”

+There was no immediate word on the tornado’s size or wind speeds, meteorologist Luigi Meccariello said.

-Nearly 50,000 customers were without electricity in Texas and Oklahoma, according to the poweroutage.us website.
+About 475,000 customers were without electricity in Texas, Louisiana, Mississippi and Oklahoma as of Friday morning, according to the poweroutage.us website.

 Ochiltree General Hospital in Perryton on Facebook said “Walking/wounded please go to the clinic.
 All others to the hospital ER.”